What is autism?

 Autism is a spectrum of neurodevelopmental conditions, characterised by difficulties in the development of social relationships and communication skills, in the presence of unusually strong narrow interests, repetitive behaviour, and difficulties in coping with unexpected change.

-The causes of autism spectrum conditions (ASC) are ultimately genetic but there are likely to also be environmental factors that interact with these.
-The changes in the pattern of brain development are evident from at least 2 years of age, and are likely to reflect pre- and perinatal factors.
+The causes of autism spectrum conditions (ASC) are ultimately genetic but environmental factors interact with these.
+The changes in the pattern of brain development are evident from at least 2 years of age, and reflect pre- and perinatal factors.

-The ARC aims to understand the causes of ASC, and what helps.
-The ARC provides information about its own research, but for practical advice relating to autism, contact the National Autistic Society (in the UK) or its sister organisations in your own country.
+Our mission statement: The ARC aims to understand the causes of ASC, and what helps.
+The ARC provides information about its own research on this website but for practical advice relating to autism, we encourage you to contact the National Autistic Society (in the UK) or its sister organisation in your own country.

 The ARC works closely with clinical services to ensure that its research informs, and is informed by, clinical practice.